PLTW Launch (PreK-5)

 Students explore simple machines such as wheel and axles, levers, the inclined plane, and more and then use what they know to rescue a trapped zoo animal.

-Aligned to Fourth Grade Standards
+Connected to Fourth Grade Standards

 Students learn how energy can be converted to meet a human need or want and then develop solutions to move donated food from a truck to a food pantry.

-Aligned to Fifth Grade Standards
+Connected to Fifth Grade Standards

 Students explore the ways robots are used in today’s world and then design a mobile robot that can remove hazardous materials from a disaster site.